Make-School-Courses/ACE/README.md

 |:-----:|:----------------------:|:---------------------------:|:--------|
 |  ACE 1000 |  [Introduction to Creative Writing] | Summer 2021 | 4.00 Units |

-ENGL 2305 - Introduction to many forms of creative writing, including poetry, fiction, and drama writing.
+ACE 1000 - Introduction to many forms of creative writing, including poetry, fiction, and drama writing.
 Study of key terms and concepts in the writing process and practice in peer workshops.

 [Introduction to Creative Writing]:http://make.sc/ace1000